Homemade Cottage Cheese

 2. Warm the mixture to room temperature, stirring occasionally.

-3. Cover and leave at room temperature for 48 hours to culture.
+3. Cover and leave at room temperature for 48-72 hours to culture (If you culture for 72 hours, whey/cheese separation is easier).

 • On the stove, heat gently until the whey separates (don’t boil, boiling makes the curds rubbery), or